Curran-H/Brackeys-Jam/README.md

 1. Clone this repository into your Projects folder.

-  > (When the game jam starts, an administrator will initialize a unity project within this repository.)
+  > (When the game jam starts and the objective is formally decided, an administrator will initialize a unity project within this repository.
+Don't panic if it's still empty.)

 2. Once you clone this repository to your PC, navigate to your local copy of README.md and set your status from [PENDING] to [PRESENT] -- Then, commit your changes to Master.